-The City of Saint Pierre usually would sit quietly and not receive much attention; however, this sleepy forgotten status was interrupted when, on a particularly windy night in June, a majority of the island was ablaze in a massive conflagration.
+The City of Saint Pierre usually would sit quietly and not receive much attention; however, its sleepy forgotten status was interrupted when, on a particularly windy night in June, a majority of the island was set ablaze in a massive conflagration.
 The sea fog parted and the fire spread.

 People ran and screamed like a pissed-off ant colony realizing its home was being crushed.

 The fire continued burning in the City of Saint Pierre, and no one had a clue how it started.
-There appeared several points of intensity, indicating multiple origins.
+There appeared to be several points of intensity, indicating multiple origins.
 The carnage was spreading fast.
 Red and orange flames were leaping from building to building in pursuit of aged timber.
-Popping and hissing peals of various pitches was produced; faint screams and cries from humans could also be heard.
+Popping and hissing peals of various pitches, and faint screams and cries from humans, could be heard.
 The island was flickering and flames were licking the sky at ratios five times larger than the buildings being consumed.

 Displaced residents mustered at the harbour mouth and on the wharf, and spilled onto the grassy parkway, where the heat of the city taunted them.
-The only other time this many people congregated there was in celebration of fête Nationale, the same day the Bastille burned.
+The only other time this many people congregated there was in celebration of fête Nationale, the anniversary of the day the Bastille burned.

-The small sentry of Marine Nationale servicemen from the French Navy, and firefighters, were barking orders over loudspeakers, commanding the residents with what to do: “Laissez vos maisons.
+The small sentry of Marine Nationale servicemen from the French Navy, and firefighters, were barking orders over loudspeakers, commanding the residents: “Laissez vos maisons.
 Venez à l’eau!”
 There was hysterical crying from the crowd as the people realized that their homes would be gone.
 All their lives were being destroyed before their eyes.
-It was a massive catastrophe that they never even dreamed possible, and it was obvious that much would be lost.
+It was a massive catastrophe that they never even dreamed was possible, and it was obvious that much would be lost.

 “How does this happen?” asked Rémy, in French, to Beatrice and Leon, who were now gathered together.
 “How long have we lived here?
 Our fathers?
 How is it our homes are aflame?
 All of them!”

 “What now?”
 Rémy asked again, looking toward the destruction on rue Verdun.
-The reflection of flames could be seen in all of their eyes.
-Beatrice and Leon remained still, unresponsive.
+The reflection of the flames could be seen in all of their eyes.
+Beatrice and Leon remained still and unresponsive.

 “Please be patient.
 For your own safety, please stand back.
 We are doing everything we can to bring the blaze under control and salvage your belongings,” one of the flustered French officers said.
 The Canadian Coast Guard echoed similar sentiments in Canadian-accented French.

-The rescue workers had limited resources available, and therefore, limited options to control the rapidly deteriorating situation.
-There wasn’t enough firefighting equipment to supress the flames on a meaningful scale.
+The rescue workers had limited resources available, and thus limited options to control the rapidly deteriorating situation.
+There wasn’t enough firefighting equipment to suppress the flames on a meaningful scale.
 In fact, the local fire hall was on fire, too.

 Is this how we are prepared to answer emergencies?
 Rémy thought.
 Shameful.
 Mellet and his cutbacks.

-The Admiral, a retired-career officer in the United States Navy, smiled.
+The Admiral, a retired career officer in the United States Navy, smiled.
 “We were not waiting for anything, Hiltz, how many times are you going to ask that?
-We have received a distress call, and it is our obligation to respond—that’s all.
+We have received a distress call, and it is our obligation to respond; that’s all.
 We’ll invoice France for cost plus twenty, and maybe save some lives.”
-Although he was distinguished and decorated, many felt that the Admiral enjoyed his current station as a testimony to his ‘kiss-ass’ nature toward Wolfgang Sinclair.
+Although he was distinguished and decorated, many felt that the Admiral’s current station was a testimony to his ‘kiss-ass’ nature toward Wolfgang Sinclair.
 The Admiral contested this allegation by claiming that wit, intelligence, deference, and observation of proper marks of respect earned him the top gig.

 “Contact, sir,” a young midshipman, in black uniform with binoculars around his neck, said to the admiral, bypassing the captain of the ship to whom he would normally report.
 “Orange haze on the horizon at 11 o’clock.”